 “This paper explores the ways in which power and politics shape the realisation… more »

 Congratulations to GSI student Christine Provine, who was featured in an article on the Southwest Air Community website as a “Community Connector.”
-As part of her Global Studies internship, Provine has dedicated her time toward rejuvenating Woodruff Park through Central Atlanta Progress.
-The organization, which is responsible for the management of the park… more »
+As part of her Global Studies internship, Provine has dedicated her time toward rejuvenating Woodruff Park through Central Atlanta Progress.… more »

 “When multicultural societies begin dividing into factions based on ethnic identities, assigning blame to the “other” and emphasizing the differences among us rather than the similarities, the stage is set for political violence… or worse.